-6.3.
 Radio Frequency

-This configures which of the configured frequencies to use for both telemetry and packet command mode.
-Note that if you set this value via packet command mode, you will have to reconfigure the TeleDongle frequency before you will be able to use packet command mode again.
+This configures which of the frequencies to use for both telemetry and packet command mode.
+Note that if you set this value via packet command mode, the TeleDongle frequency will also be automatically reconfigured to match so that communication will continue afterwards.